Why Do I Pay A Service Availability Charge?

 For example, when a consumer leaves their home or business, power to a property is not put away, out of use.
 It is left available for the evening, day, week, month or year that the consumer returns and wants to use electricity again.

 The Service Availability Charge is a flat fee designed so that all Sangre de Cristo consumers pay their fair share of the cost of investment in the poles, wires, transformers and equipment that it takes to provide you with electric service.
 It also supports required services such as line maintenance, right-of-way clearing, fleet maintenance and general administrative responsibilities.
-Regardless of how frequently or infrequently you flip on the light switch or turn on the TV, these costs are part of the bill you pay so electricity is available to you whenever you want it.
+Regardless of how frequently or infrequently you flip on the light switch or turn on the TV, these costs are part of the bill.

 Sangre de Cristo Electric Association, Inc. only serves (roughly) seven consumers per mile of distribution power line.
 Utilities like Xcel serve around 35 per mile, while municipalities like Colorado Springs serve around 50.